christopher192/computer-vision-deep-learning-project/project/object_detection/aerial_maritime/README.md

 # Object Detection (PyTorch)

 ## <ins>Introduction</ins>
+This project was solely dedicated to evaluating the performance of a two-stage object detection model built using PyTorch, with a focus on evaluation metrics such as precision, recall, and mean Average Precision (mAP), etc. The dataset used for this project, available at [Roboflow Aerial Maritime Dataset](https://universe.roboflow.com/jacob-solawetz/aerial-maritime), was intentionally kept small to expedite development and testing.
+This dataset contains 74 images of aerial maritime, consisting of `moveable-objects`, `lift`, `dock`, `boat`, `jetski`, and `car`.

 ## <ins>Evaluation Metric</ins>
+### Validation/ Training Loss
+Validation and training loss are key metrics to monitor during training.
+- Training Loss: Measures how well the model learns from training data.
+- Validation Loss: Assesses how well the model generalizes to unseen data.

+If training loss decreases while validation loss increases, the model is `overfitting`.
+If both remain high, the model is `underfitting`.
+Monitoring these helps ensure balanced learning and generalization.

+However, `torchvision` framework do not directly compute or produce validation loss during training.
+To address this, custom functions and tweaks to the code are implemented.
+For reference, this [StackOverflow](https://stackoverflow.com/questions/71288513/how-can-i-determine-validation-loss-for-faster-rcnn-pytorch) thread provides guidance on computing validation loss for Faster R-CNN in PyTorch.

 ### Intersection Over Union (IoU)
 ![](image/iou.png)
 <br>Measurement based on Jaccard Index, is used to measure the overlap between two bounding boxes, typically a ground truth bounding box and a predicted bounding box.
 By calculating the IoU, we can determine whether a detection is valid (True Positive) or invalid (False Positive).